 2. Ego Eradicator

-True to its name, the ego eradicator kriya opens the lungs and consolidates the magnetic field, bringing the two brain hemispheres to a state of alertness sans all negative vibes.
+True to its name, the ego eradicator kriya opens the lungs and consolidates the magnetic field, bringing the two brain hemispheres to a state of alertness sans all negative vibes and helps balance all kundalini chakras.

 How to do: